-My role as a therapist is to facilitate a safe space for people to explore their concerns and work towards their unique goals.
-I help clients transcend difficult situations, relationships, stigma, or complex emotions that interfere with their life and well-being.
+My role as a therapist is to facilitate a safe space for people to explore concerns and work towards unique goals.
+I help clients transcend difficult situations, relationships, and complex emotions that interfere with well-being.

-My initial task with new clients is to thoroughly identify the purposes of our work and gather relevant history.
-I listen for strengths, foster curiosity, embrace complexity, and move at my clients’ pace.
+My initial task in sessions is to identify the purposes of our work together and gather relevant history.
+I listen for strengths, harbor curiosity, embrace complexity, and move at my clients’ pace.
 I tend to conceptualize concerns through interpersonal and multicultural lenses.
-This involves active consideration of how past and current relationships, culture, history, and systems of power and oppression intrinsically link with distress and individual well-being (e.g., thinking patterns, beliefs, emotions, coping skills).
+This involves active consideration of how past and current relationships, culture, history, and systems of power and oppression intrinsically link with distress.
+I also listen for self-limiting beliefs, coping strategies, and how past experiences show up now.

 My therapeutic orientation is integrative and tailored to the unique needs and context of individuals or relationships I work with.
-I draw inspiration and specific techniques from therapy approaches not limited to narrative therapy, feminist therapy, relational psychodynamic theory, philosophical hermeneutics, interpersonal neurobiology, mindfulness, Gestalt and strengths-based therapies.
-I offer evidence-based knowledge, but ultimately regard clients as the expert of their own experience and strive to evoke their innate wisdom.
+I’m inspired by therapy approaches not limited to narrative therapy, feminist therapy, relational psychodynamic theory, mindfulness, hermeneutics, and strengths-based therapies.
+I draw from evidence-based modalities, but ultimately regard clients as experts of their own experience, and strive to evoke their innate wisdom.
 As appropriate, I collaborate with additional providers and connect clients with educational and community resources.
-Though specific outcomes for therapy are as diverse as the people I work with, I generally aim to facilitate an increased sense of agency, competency, understanding, and improve your life quality and relationships.
+Though specific outcomes for therapy are as diverse as the people I work with, I generally aim to facilitate agency and empowerment, deepen understanding, and enhance relationships and livelihood.

-I provide therapy with adolescent and adult individuals and partners (e.g., couples, polycules).
-Some of my additional areas of interest include jealousy, sexual identity, singlehood, impact of neurodiversity and ADHD on relationships, communication skills, women’s issues, and interpersonal trauma.
+I work with adolescent and adult individuals and partners (e.g., couples, polycules).
+Some additional areas of interest include sexual identity, jealousy, singlehood, ADHD, women’s issues, and interpersonal trauma.
 I’m considered polyam-friendly, Queer-friendly, kink-aware, and trauma informed.

-One of my areas of specialty and interest is non-monogamy.
-Therapy with polyamorous folks was the focus of my doctoral research, which emphasized how providers can better support people who love this way.
-I recognize that how people do relationships is not one-size fits all, and I thoroughly enjoy working with and celebrating diverse relationships structures.
+Though I consider myself a generalist, non-monogamy is an area of particular specialty and interest.
+Therapy with polyamorous folks was the focus of my doctoral dissertation, which emphasized how providers can better support people who love this way.
+I recognize that how people do relationships is not one-size fits all, and I thoroughly enjoy celebrating and working with diversely designed relationships.

 I attended the University of San Francisco and The Evergreen State College as an undergraduate, where I majored in fine art and psychology.
-I earned a Masters degree and Doctoral degree in clinical psychology from Antioch University Seattle, and had the privilege of serving diverse communities across multiple clinical and community training sites.
-I completed a full-time doctoral internship, as well as postdoctoral residency at Portland State University.
+I hold a Masters degree and Doctoral degree in clinical psychology from Antioch University Seattle, and had the privilege of serving diverse communities across multiple clinical and community training sites.
+In addition, I completed an internship and postdoctoral residency at Portland State University's student health center.

 Education & Credentials